Paul Simon Kind of Mood

 And they crumble in your hand

 I hadn’t heard that particular song before, but the lyrics had so much meaning for me personally.
-Of course, I immediately thought of past girlfriends.
-“I am a Rock” tells the story better:
+Of course, even though I’ve been happily married for years, I immediately thought of past girlfriends.
+“I am a Rock,” tells the story better:

 I have my books